Academic Year: 2023/2024

 Italian and English

-Quotas reserved for non-EU students residing abroad: 50 seats, amongh which 3 are for Chinese students, residing in China, in the framework of the Marco Polo Project.
+Quotas reserved for non-EU students residing abroad: 50 seats, of which 10 are reserved for Chinese students living in China, under the Marco Polo Project.

 To be admitted to this Master's Degree Programme students must possess a proper individual educational background and the minimum curricular requirements.
 A certified knowledge of English at minimum level B2 is also required.